dannygwardle/dannygw/content/authors/admin/_index.md

 - Visitors
 ---

-I am currently a casual academic tutor at the University of Adelaide.
-In 2021, I completed a Master of Philosophy degree.
-My MPhil thesis consisted of three papers discussing and defending a form of perdurantism.
-I also discussed how perdurantists ought to respond to some issues arising from philosophy of language and non-relativistic quantum mechanics.
-Before that, I completed a Bachelor of Arts (Advanced) at the same university.
+In August 2021, I will be starting my PhD at the Dianoia Institute of Philosophy at the Australian Catholic University in Melbourne.
+Previously, I completed a Master of Philosophy degree at the University of Adelaide.
+My MPhil thesis consisted of three papers discussing perdurantist theories of persistence.
+Before that, I completed a Bachelor of Arts (Advanced) at Adelaide.

 I am an Ordinary Member of the Australasian Association of Philosophy (AAP) Postgraduate Committee.
 In 2020, I was the Convenor of that committee.

-Broadly speaking, I am interested in analytic metaphysics.
-I am also interested in topics at the intersection of metaphysics, philosophy of physics, and philosophy of language.
+I am interested in analytic metaphysics, broadly speaking.
+I am particularly interested in topics at the intersection of metaphysics, philosophy of physics, and philosophy of language.
 I am currently working on preparing some of my MPhil work for publication.

-Outside of philosophy, I enjoy scuba diving down at Port Noarlunga and Rapid Bay.